jasmine/jasmine/README.markdown

 Please use the [jasmine-ruby gem](http://github.com/pivotal/jasmine-ruby) to run suites in a ruby environment.

-open `http://localhost:8888/` in your favorite browser.

 ### HTML Suite Running
    [Get the latest release from the downloads page](http://github.com/pivotal/jasmine/downloads)

-open `example/example_runner.html` in your favorite browser
+Open `example/example_runner.html` in your favorite browser.

 ### Automatic Suite Running (w/ Selenium)